 Candidate: Email:

 Supervisor: Email:

 CCC Support Person: Email:

 Date:

 Workplace:

-Provisional Audiologist members
+Provisional Audiologist members nit evidence that the following has been completed and passed:

-Please confirm and submit evidence that the following has been completed and passed:
+On-line Module(Logbooks and cli logbooks and cli Chart submission Both the candida I chart submission have been completed and passed if applicable: (s) (with attached certificate) (nical checklists (attach an email from your CCC support person to confirm that your nical checklists have been completed and fulfil the CCC requirements). (attach marking schedule from examiner showing a pass) (attach marking schedule from examiner showing a pass)

-All learning modules and chart submission have been completed and passed if applicable:
+the OSCE and ag Supervisor's Summary: ree the candidate is prepared to sit the OSCE (Sign below).

-- On-line Module(s) (with attached certificate) - Logbooks and clinical checklists (attach an email from your CCC support person to confirm that your logbooks and clinical checklists have been completed and fulfil the CCC requirements). - Chart submission (attach marking schedule from examiner showing a pass) - Both the candidate and the supervisor have read and understand all relevant information regarding the OSCE and agree the candidate is prepared to sit the OSCE (Sign below).
+ate has demonstrated the key clinical competencies required for me to recommend OSCE.
+The candidate is aware of the CCC Syllabus and has sufficient understanding ironment.

-Supervisor's Summary:
+Supervisor's signature: Date:

-I confirm that the candidate has demonstrated the key clinical competencies required for me to recommend he/she is ready to sit the OSCE.
-The candidate is aware of the CCC Syllabus and has sufficient understanding of the NZ Audiology environment.
+Candidate's signature: Date:

-Supervisor's signature: Date: Candidate's signature: Date:
+Application will be declined if any pre-requisite is missing or incomplete